ddascalescu/ddascalescu/README.md

 ### Dan Dascalescu

 This is my personal profile, where I keep my main projects and repos.
-(I'm currently sotring through them, and old projects to add)
+(I'm currently sorting through them, and adding old projects, so it's a bit barren at the moment)

 See also my orgs:
  - [@dandascalescu-code](https://github.com/dandascalescu-code) for misc. code unrelated to a project